rachnatiwari/Random-Quote-Generator/README.md

 # Random Quote Generator

 - To all Grey's Anatomy fans like me, here is a compilation of my favourite quotes from the show.
-You are welcome to add some of yours as well!!
+You are welcome to add some of your favourite as well!!
 - Here is my live [website](https://greysanatomyquotes.herokuapp.com/)

 ## Technology